-- 1. References with attachments (such as word documents, text files and PDFs) will be stored in the Files folder; either directly within it or, more typically, within a specified sub-folder (e.g. the references with PDFs have gone into the EndNote folder). - 2.
-References without attachments will be stored in the Externals folder (e.g. the books).
-By right hand clicking on an external reference in the List View, choosing 'External Properties' and selecting the 'External' tab, you can retrieve the reference.
+- References with attachments (such as word documents, text files and PDFs) will be stored in the Files folder; either directly within it or, more typically, within a specified sub-folder (e.g. the references with PDFs have gone into the EndNote folder). - 2.
+References without attachments will be stored in the Externals folder (e.g. books).
+By right clicking on an external reference in the List View, choosing 'External Properties' and selecting the 'External' tab, you can retrieve the reference.
+The 'General' tab shows the abstract.
 You can also select the 'Attribute Values' tab to view the reference information (also available as per below). - 3.
-Referencing information will be stored in the File Classifications folder, in different file classifications depending on what was selected in step 4 above.
-These (and others used in the sample project) can be seen in the List view when the File Classifications folder is selected in the Navigation View.
+Referencing information will be stored in the File Classifications folder, in different 'file classifications' depending on what was selected in step 6 above.
+These can be seen in the List view when the File Classifications folder is selected in the Navigation View.
+New attributes can be added to a reference type as required (for example you could add a Methodology attribute if wished).
 More on file classifications in section 4. - 4.
-Abstracts, keywords and notes will be stored in the Memos folder (in the 'Notes' group).
-To view the memos click on the 'Notes' group in the Navigation view then on Memos, and double click on any item you wish to open.
-Alternatively, open the folder containing the PDF or reference in the List View, then RHC and choose 'Memo Link' and 'Open Linked Memo' (if there is one).
+Abstracts, keywords and notes will be stored in the Memos folder (under the 'Notes' group).
+To view the memos, click on the 'Notes' group in the Navigation view, then on Memos, and double click on any item you wish to open.
+Alternatively, open the folder containing the PDF or reference in the List View, then right click and choose 'Memo Link' and 'Open Linked Memo' (if there is one).
 Memos are especially useful for paraphrasing what you have read and for materials without PDFs.
 They are also ideal to store your own personal insights, observations, interpretation and notes.
-This can be done by clicking on 'Click to edit' (on the blue bar).
-Once you have finished, RHC and select 'Edit'.
+This can be done by ticking the 'Edit' box.
+Once you have finished, click the 'Edit' box again to turn the edit mode off.